PeterDrake/liber_pythonis/level_ii/markdown/def.md

 ```

 The first line contains:
-* `def`, short for "define"
+* `def`, short for "define".
-* The name of the function (here, `mean`)
+* The name of the function.
+This function is called `mean`.
-* Between parentheses, the arguments to the function (here, `ls`, short for "list"); if there are multiple arguments,
+* Between parentheses, the arguments to the function.
+This function takes one argument called `ls`, which is short for
-their names are separated by commas
+"list").
+If there are multiple arguments, their names are separated by commas.
-* A colon (`:`)
+* A colon.

-The lines below are run each time the function is called.
-In this case, there is only one such line.
+The remaining lines in the definition, called the ***body*** of the function, are run each time the function is called.
+The lines in the body must be indented.

+There is only one line in the body of `mean`.
 It specifies what is returned by the function.

 Once this is defined in a program, `mean([2, 6, 4, 5])`:
 1. Defines a variable `ls` to refer to `[2, 6, 4, 5]`.
 This ***local variable*** is only visible inside the function.